eexuesong/RCAN/README.md

         ```posh
         conda env list
         ```
-        Then in Pycharm, create a new project named e.g. "CARE" using Conda environment.
+        Then in Pycharm, create a new project named e.g. "RCAN" using Conda environment.
         Select the location of the Conda environment we just created as:
         ```posh
-        C:\Users\username\AppData\Local\anaconda3\envs\CARE
+        C:\Users\username\AppData\Local\anaconda3\envs\RCAN
         ```

 3. In Anaconda Prompt, activate the new environment:
     ```posh
-    conda activate CARE
+    conda activate RCAN
     ```

 ## Package Installation: